rern/RuneOS/README.md

 - Optional: Micro SD card + USB drive (run RuneAudio+R from USB drive)
 	- Micro SD card: 100MB+ for `BOOT` partition only
 	- USB drive: 4GB+ for `ROOT` partition (or USB hard drive with existing data)
-	- For hard drives or faster-than-SD-card thumb drives
+	- For hard drives or faster-than-SD-card thumb drives.
+	- It takes less than 20 minutes for the whole process on: RPi 4 + solid state drive + decent download speed
 - Optional: Monitor/TV to see boot process
 ---